 Cette biographie est uniquement disponible en anglais.

-Nick has experience on the board of directors for several non-profit and professional organizations, as well as having served as the former President of the Canadian Bar Association (CBA) Northwest Territories Branch.
-He was previously the CBA National Representative for Northern Canada on the Legal Aid Liaison Commission and has chaired the CBA National, Environmental, Energy and Resources Law section.
-He actively serves as an adjudicator and panel member for a number of administrative tribunals, including the Social Assistance and Property Assessment Boards of the NWT.
+Nick has served on the board of directors for several non-profit and professional organizations.
+He was previously the President of the NWT Branch of the Canadian Bar Association and the CBA National Representative for Northern Canada on the Legal Aid Liaison Commission.
+In addition, Nick has chaired multiple CBA committees, including the National Environmental, Energy and Resources Law Section.

 Nick has volunteered his time to help advance human rights in West Africa through international efforts in Ghana and Togo.
 He is also a member of the City of Yellowknife’s Audit Committee and other regional and community boards.
 And as an adjudicator for several administrative tribunals—including the NWT’s Student Financial, Social Assistance, and Property Assessment Panels—Nick has a wide range of administrative law experience.

 Nick was admitted to the Bar in Alberta in 2010 and is a member of Law Society of Alberta, British Columbia, Nunavut and the Northwest Territories.
 He graduated from the University of British Columbia with a J.D. in Laws, a bachelor’s degree from Western University, and a Master’s degree in Public Administration from Queen’s University.

 Outside of law, you can find Nick reading (sometimes alone, but mostly with his three children), running marathons, biking, hiking and having fun outdoors with his family on the beautiful unceded territories of the Musqueam, Squamish, and Tsleil-Waututh peoples.